 Adding the melted chocolate is the final piece of this fab trio of flavours.
 I’d say this bit is where you can add your own touch, whether you swirl in some white chocolate, crumble some Malteasers or honeycomb, or leave it plain it’s completely up to you!

 These sweet treats are to die for, and sooo moreish!
 This easy recipe along with my tips will hopefully ensure fantastic results!

-Recipe inspired by GoodFood.
+Recipe adapted and inspired by GoodFood.

 For the Shortbread:

 - 100g Golden Caster Sugar